ajouellette/astr510-project/README.md

-# astr596-project
+# Convergence of cosmological simulations with GADGET-4

-Computational Astrophysics final project
+Final project for ASTR510 Computational Astrophysics